Genesys Work and Lead Distribution (BO02) for Genesys Engage cloud

 Intelligent Workload Distribution Manager configuration segmentation example table:

 ||Priority increase scheme

-The priority schema is applied to the work item initially after capture and again periodically, according to the prioritization schema.
+The system applies the priority schema to the work item/lead initially after capture and again periodically, according to defined prioritization schema.
 The reprioritization follows the logic defined below.

 - Setting an initial value for the priority